 Thank you, technology!
-Now, planning a virtual wedding in your own home or a rented space is manageable!
+Now, planning a virtual wedding in your own home or rented space is manageable!

 COVID-19 has turned our world upside down and has put many of our plans on hold, which probably includes your wedding.
 And while you may have to put off celebrating with your friends and family in-person, you can still share your special day with your loved ones through live streaming.

-PRO TIP: #1 Make sure to run the test on the actual device that you will use for the ceremony.
+PRO TIP: #1 Make sure to run the test on the actual device you will use for the ceremony.
 Have a “trial run” with some of your friends or family to get a feel of the event.

-As important as a strong internet connection, using the right equipment is also vital in hosting a successful virtual event.
+As important as a strong internet connection, using the right equipment is vital in hosting a successful virtual event.
 Choose a device with the best video quality and could pick up good audio.
-If you’re using a tablet or a mobile phone, it may be wise to invest on a tripod (with wheels!) or stand so that your device will be stable throughout the ceremony.
+If you’re using a tablet or a mobile phone, it may be wise to invest in a tripod (with wheels!) or stand so that your device will be stable throughout the ceremony.

 PRO TIP: If there is someone available, you can ask them (or hire someone) to operate the device and take care of the other tech stuff for the wedding so that you won’t have to worry about it.
 One good thing about the tripod with wheels is that it can easily be moved around without shaking the video so that you can share different views with your guests.
-Planning a virtual wedding should include delegation of tasks so there is no cramming on the day-of.
+Planning a virtual wedding should include delegation of tasks, so there is no cramming on the day-of.

-✔️ PRO TIP #2: Now depending on the type of ceremony you are doing, you might have some participation from your guests or when they can/will clap, or respond; just all those participation from your guests.
+PRO TIP #2: Now, depending on the type of ceremony you are doing, you might have some participation from your guests or when they can/will clap or respond; just all those participation from your guests.
 As you send out your invite, add a breakdown of the schedule.

 So for example, the schedule can read: